erf/vid/README.md

 See [bindings.dart](lib/bindings.dart)

-NOTE:
+Note the following different keybindings (as we don't have command mode yet):
 Save with 's'
-Quit with 'q' or force quit with 'Q' (ignore changes)
+Quit with 'q' or force quit with 'Q' (ignoring changes)